Reviews You Can Rely On

 Credit: Matt Lighthart

-In contrast, the M5C performed spectacularly on our Z-tower and Bridging and Overhang tests.
-Surfaces were nearly flawless, with wobble practically non-existent, and the corners were relatively sharp, with only the occasional bulge.
-We noticed excellent results up to a 60-degree overhang, where most printers start having trouble in the 40-50deg. range.
-Bridging up to 40mm was also impressive, and only then did we see some layer separation.
+On the flip side, the M5C performed spectacularly in our Z-tower and Bridging and Overhang tests.
+Surfaces were nearly flawless, with no perceivable wobble, and the corners were relatively sharp, with only the occasional bulge.
+We noticed excellent results up to a 60-degree overhang (most printers start having trouble in the 40-50 degree range).
+It could also handle bridging up to 40mm, and only after that point did we see some layer separation.

 ankermake m5c - articulated, flexible prints do particularly well on the m5c with...